ayrapetovai/dfm/README.md

 the other commands) and creates corresponding files in the source directory.
 Subcommand traverses in depth all given path to locate the files, each file can be:
 - a symlink, that points not into the source directory
-    - if --overwrite then create a symlink file in the source directory,
+    - if --force then create a symlink file in the source directory,
     - otherwise do nothing
 - a symlink, that points into the source directory pointing at the corresponding file
     - do nothing
 - a symlink, that points into the source directory pointing at the non-corresponding file
-    - if --overwrite then create a symlink file in source directory
+    - if --force then create a symlink file in source directory
 - a symlink, that has an associated symlink file in the source directory
     - check if the symlink and the symlink file are pointing to the same file, if not, update the symlink file to point to the same file as tye symlink.
 - a symlink, that has no associated symlink file in the source directory
-    - if --overwrite then create a symlink file.
+    - if --force then create a symlink file.
 - an existing file, that has no corresponding file in the source directory
     - create a corresponding file.
 - an existing file, that has a corresponding file in the source directory